Last Updated on September 7, 2022

 COVID-19 is putting our frontline healthcare workers under a considerable amount of stress, and it’s clear to see why; they’re working longer hours, are burdened by anxieties about their families – and their own – health, and are facing the pressure of having to deal with the pandemic amidst the inflow of patients suffering from what are now considered ‘normal’ ailments.

 While nothing short of a vaccine can hope to solve the challenges forced upon the healthcare workers on the frontline, new technologies can help to streamline certain processes and ease some of the strain.
-Remote devices, like tablets and smartphones, are one such technology that can help.
+Mobile devices, like tablets and smartphones, are one such technology that can help.
 Buying the devices and training staff to use them, however, is the easy part.
 Managing the devices and ensuring they’re used properly is where the challenge comes in.
 As such, it’s important for healthcare providers to create a remote device strategy to ensure they can get the most out of their remote device network.

 So how exactly can remote devices and a well-considered remote device strategy help our frontline healthcare workers?
 Read on to find out.

 A remote device strategy goes much further than purchasing devices and giving them to staff, and one key component of any device strategy – essential for the optimal running of devices – is to have plans in place to keep them perfectly maintained and operational.

 With this in mind, a key component of any remote device strategy is the technology required to maintain these devices.
 Mobile Device Management, or MDM, is one such technology that enables the remote upkeep, control and maintenance of devices.
 Through selecting the right MDM technology, healthcare providers can monitor all connected devices regardless of location, check their status, and provide remote IT or device assistance to frontline workers out in the field, like doctors who visit patients in their homes.